bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 While the `Extract` schedule runs, no other schedule can execute on either the main app or the render sub app.
 It effectively locks both worlds, and is the only part of bevy that can bottleneck both game logic and rendering.
-Bevy takes great pains to keep the extract schedule as slim and efficient as possible.
+Bevy takes great pains to keep the extract schedule as slim and efficient as possible, and users should attempt to keep systems the extract schedule small.

 The `RenderPlugin` only adds a single system to the extract schedule, `PipelineCache::extract_shader`, which we will talk more about when we introduce